I am a Guest from Ukraine

 East Cambridgeshire District Council have produced a welcome pack:

 We have produced a guidance video with the assistance of Bogdana, a Ukrainian guest in the East Cambs district.
 The video sets out some helpful tasks for Ukrainian guests to do during the first week in the UK, such as setting up a bank account, registering with a GP surgery, applying for school placements and getting a UK SIM card.
 Please watch video here.

-The intention of the video is to help guests feel welcomed, with this in mind we chose to create the video with a guest speaking in Ukrainian for non-Ukrainian speaking persons we have created this PDF of what is being discussed during the video.
+The intention of the video is to help guests feel welcomed, with this in mind we chose to create the video with a guest speaking in Ukrainian for non-Ukrainian speaking persons we have created this document of what is being discussed during the video.

 How Are You East Cambs

 Visit the How Are You (HAY) website to access information on support and activities available in the East Cambs district to help you to start making a life in the UK.